Serving the Communities of Maitland

 Equipped with catering van and bbq trailer we are able to cater for events without hundreds of participants who are keen for a freshly cooked bbq sausage on a roll, hot chips, drinks, fruit and more.

 Mountain Bike Ride & Run at Tocal in the Hunter Valley

-In 2019 the funds raised at the Bunker & Back mountain bike ride were donated to HMRI, Sports Concussion Clinic.
+The funds raised at the Bunker & Back mountain bike ride are donated to HMRI, Sports Concussion Clinic.